y-pleim/adiabatic_fermi_hubbard/docs/getting_started.rst

     print("Ground state energy (PBC): " + str(energy_pbc))

-This should result in the following output (after approximately 17 minutes, with 7 minutes for the no PBC case):
+This should result in the following output (after ~13 minutes, with ~6 minutes for the no PBC case):

 ::